rroels/pinebook-pro-nvme-luks/README.md

 ## Step 4: Boot from SD card again

 Shut down the eMMC-based OS, and boot from the SD card again.
 This is so we can copy the root partition of the eMMC without it being used.
+ALL the next steps are performed from the SD-based OS.

 ## Step 5: Create encrypted partition on NVME